By Robert Miller | Portfolio Manager at NAOS Asset Management

 The above would demonstrate that SOL is likely the ‘gold standard’ when it comes to income stability and consistency for investors.
 Whilst there are only a handful of companies on the ASX that can come even close to the 20-year dividend track record of SOL, one can never rely on past performance when looking ahead.

 At NAOS we invest in small and micro-cap industrial companies.
-Whilst the concepts of smaller stocks and sustainable dividends do not typically go hand in hand, there are plenty of companies in our universe which have demonstrated the ability to consistently pay dividends, and we hope to see this occur sustainably into the future.
+Whilst the concept of small stocks and dividends does not typically go hand in hand, there are plenty of companies in our universe which have demonstrated dividend success and we hope to see this occur sustainably into the future.

-In our view, the principles which create an environment for stable to growing dividends are not necessarily dependent on company size.
-In this article we look at a few key principles to be considered when investing for consistent, growing cash returns.
+In our view, the principles which create an environment for stable to growing dividends are not necessarily company size dependent.
+In this article we look at a few key principles investors should look at when investing for consistent, growing cash returns.

-For any of the below it is important to consider the medium to long term performance record as results can vary significantly from year to year.
+For any of the below we would recommend looking at a medium to long term performance record as results can vary from year to year.

-Whilst you can pay dividends without free cash flow in the short term, over the long term this is not conducive to sustainable capital management.
-Put simply, a company that is extracting cash at the expense of reinvestment capital is unlikely to be growing.
+Whilst you can pay dividends without free cash flow in the short term, over the long term it is not conducive to sustainable capital management.
+Put simply, a company that is extracting cash at the expense of reinvestment capital is likely to be going backwards.
 We like to see capital light businesses that allocate a portion of free cash to both strategic and balance sheet initiatives whilst allocating a portion to their shareholders.

-A very basic way to look for sustainability would be to compare the total dividend payout to the total free cash flow figure.
+A very basic way to look for sustainability would be to compare the total dividend amount to the total free cash flow amount.
 For the purpose of this exercise we define free cash flow as operating cash flow less ongoing capital expenditure.
-A company that is generating sustainable income for investors would have higher a free cash flow than dividends paid.
+A company that is generating sustainable income for investors would have higher free cash flows than dividends paid.